sftcd/openssl/esnistuff/README.md

 DON'T TRY ECH YET!!!
 The very much work-in-progress code is sooooo awful still...

+- 20210425: created an ESNI-and-ECH branch to mark state of play before the start of cleaning up.

 - 20210420: deployed an nginx at https://draft-10.esni.defo.ie:10410 that seems to work.